IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 end
 ~~~

+The ref_wnd_scale_factor_t scales the reference window increase.
+The ref_wnd_scale_factor_t is increased with larger ref_wnd to allow for a multiplicative increase and thus a faster convergence when link capacity increases.

 The variable max_bytes_in_flight indicates the max bytes in flight in the current round trip.

 The multiplicative increase is restricted directly after a congestion event and the restriction is gradually relaxed as the time since last congested increased.
 The restriction makes the reference window growth to be no faster than additive increase when congestion continusly occurs.
-For L4S operation this means that the SCReAMv2 algorithm will adhere to the 2 marked packets per RTT equilibrium at steady state congestion.
+  For L4S operation this means that the SCReAMv2 algorithm will
+  adhere to the 2 marked packets per RTT equilibrium at steady state congestion, with the exception of the case below.

+The reference window increase is restricted to values as small as 0.1MSS/RTT when the reference window is close to the last known max value (ref_wnd_i).
+This increases stability and reduces periodic overshoot.
+This restriction is applied in full only for small reference windows when in L4S operation.

 It is particularly important that the reference window reflects the transmitted bitrate especially in L4S mode operation.
 An inflated ref_wnd takes extra RTTs to bring down to a correct value upon congestion and thus causes unnecessary queue buildup.
 At the same time the reference window must be allowed to be large enough to avoid that the SCReAMv2 algorithm begins to limit itself, given that the target bitrate is calculated based on the ref_wnd.
 Two mechanisms are used to manage this: